• Skip to main content

 Why Not Mandate All Small Businesses Distribute Profits!

-Mandating that businesses distribute all profits to employees is to ensure small enterprises go bankrupt the moment there’s a hiccup in the economy.
+Mandating that businesses distribute all profits to employees is to ensure small businesses go bankrupt in droves the moment there’s a hiccup in the economy.

 Let the market determine the companies that get to survive and thrive.
-Also, let customers be the final arbiter if a small business is doing a great job and serving them well.
+Let customers be the final arbiter if a small business is doing a great job and serving them well.

-Let management decide how to manage profits and cash flow; otherwise, there is no incentive to accept all the risks involved with running a small business.
+Let management decide how to manage profits and cash flow otherwise there is no incentive to accept all the risk involved with running a small business.